What are conifers?

 The leaves of the genus Agathis and some species of Podocarpus and Araucaria are ovate and gender Metasequoia and Sequoia are lanceolate

 Conifers are gymnosperms plants that produce seeds in female cones (pine cones or galbuli), formed by scales arranged around an axis.
 The female cones on the outer scales contain one or several scales that carry the ovules.
 These, after fertilization, become seeds.

-Photo of pine cones (“female flowers”) and leaves of Aleppo pine
+Photo of pine female cones (“female flowers”) and leaves of Aleppo pine

 Pollen is found in male cones born at the end of young branches of the year, usually in winter and matured during the spring months.
 Male cones are smaller because they can be between 2 and 12 mm in length.